smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 More information on this subject is offered in the LSAM Environment Management section of the IBM i LSAM online help.
 :::

-[Choose 20 or 21]{.ul}*, depending on whether the normal SMADEFAULT Environment or an Alternate LSAM Environment will be used*:
+[Choose 20 or 21]*, depending on whether the normal SMADEFAULT Environment or an Alternate LSAM Environment will be used*:

-20. [EITHER]{.ul}: Start the default installation procedure by entering     the command:\
+20. [EITHER]: Start the default installation procedure by entering     the command:\
     **SMASETUP**

-21. [OR]{.ul}: To modify the installation for installing or upgrading an     environment other than the SMADEFAULT environment, set the ALTENV parameter of the SMASETUP command to (\*YES).
+21. [OR]: To modify the installation for installing or upgrading an     environment other than the SMADEFAULT environment, set the ALTENV parameter of the SMASETUP command to (\*YES).

     Type the **SMASETUP** command and then press function key **F4** to view and enter the ALTENV parameter value correctly.
 Then press